Khairy Jamaluddin: Early life and education

-Early career
+Early career (1998–2008)

 After leaving university, Khairy worked as a journalist for a period.
 He served as a presenter on the talkshow Dateline Malaysia.
 He also had a stint working for The Economist in 1999.
-Thereafter, Khairy became a Special Officer in the office of Abdullah Badawi, who was then the Deputy Prime Minister of Malaysia.
+Thereafter, Khairy became a Special Officer in the office of Abdullah Ahmad Badawi, who was then the Deputy Prime Minister of Malaysia.
 He was Abdullah's Deputy Principal Private Secretary from 2003 to 2004.

 He was selected as a Young Global Leader by the World Economic Forum in Davos, Switzerland.
 He has written for major publications including The Economist, Time and the Wall Street Journal.

 He became closely involved in football during his pre-parliamentary career.
 He holds a number of high-profile positions in the Malaysian football scene, and is involved in a number of football-related associations.
 In 2006, Khairy teamed-up with radio DJ Jason Lo (with whom he attended high school in Singapore) to produce the football-based reality TV show MyTeam.